i-kamran/notes/Zettelkasten/git-basics.md

   `--patch` will show what changes were made in the commit.

+### Analyzing Commits

+- To find contributors use `shortlog` command
+- To view log across branches use the following command

+  > ```sh
+  > git log master..bugfix-signup-form
+  > ```

+  This command will show commits that are present in bugfix but not in master branch.

 ## Viewing commits

 To view a commit use `show` command with commit id or